 Planting population rate changes are made at the seed rate transmissions.
 The seed rate transmissions are designed to allow simple, rapid changes of sprockets to obtain the desired planting population.
-By removing lynch pins on hexagon shafts, sprockets can be interchanged with those from the sprocket storage rod bolted to each transmission.
+By removing the lynch pins on the hexagon shafts, sprockets can be interchanged with those from the sprocket storage rod bolted near each transmission.

-Chain tension is controlled by a spring-loaded, dual-sprocket idler.
-The idler assembly is adjusted with an easy-release idler arm.
+Chain tension is controlled by spring-loaded, dual-sprocket idlers.
+The idler assembly is adjusted with a easy-release arm.
 This arm has a release position to remove spring tension for replacing sprockets.
-The amount of spring tension on chain is controlled by idler arm.
-See "Wrap Spring Wrench" on page 2-10.
+The amount of spring tension on the chain is controlled by the idler arm.
+See "Wrap Spring Wrench Operation".

 A decal positioned near each transmission illustrates proper chain routing.
-The planting rate charts found in the Rate Charts section will aid you in selecting correct sprocket combinations.
+The planting rate charts found in "Rate Charts" will aid you in selecting the correct sprocket combinations.